kanidm/kanidm/designs/ldap_gateway.rst

 will be Read Only as a result.
 The ability to write via LDAP will not be supported.

 Most LDAP servers offer their schema in a readonly interface.
-Translating Kanidm's schema into a way that clients could interpret is of little value as many clients do not request this.
+Translating Kanidm's schema into a way that clients could interpret is of little value as many clients do not request this, or parse it.

 While Kanidm is entry based, and NoSQL, similar to LDAP, our datamodel is subtely different enough that not all attributes can be representing in LDAP.
 Some data transformation will need to occur as a result to expose data that LDAP clients expect.
-Not all data may be able to be presented, nor should it (ie radius_secret, you should use the kanidm radius integration instead of the LDAP interface).
+Not all data may be able to be presented, nor should it (ie radius_secret, you should use the kanidm radius integration instead of the LDAP interface, as the kanidm interface is more efficient).

 Security Considerations
 =======================